-Sometimes, there are people who have spent years picking out what they think is the right RV for them and their family.
+Sometimes, there are people who have spent years picking out what they think is the right RV for them and their families.
 And then, they turn around and ask their dealer, you know where I could take this thing?
-Turns out, they’ve researched the models, specs, and all that, but they haven’t thought far ahead about where they can take their RV, where they can camp, and what’s allowed in their state.
+It turns out they’ve researched the models, specs, and all that, but they haven’t thought far ahead about where they can take their RV, camp, and what’s allowed in their state.

 So our advice today is that knowing where you’re allowed to take your RV is important, and is especially crucial at these times.
 While you’re investigating the RV or travel trailer you’re thinking of, you can also start investigating where you might take it and find out if you are even going to be able to actually use it.

 That’s everything we have for now regarding the RV Industry 2021 update.
 Stay tuned for more on the RV and travel trailer market!